z-b-b/Visual_Basic_6-bricks_game/README.md

-~ Primitive bricks game ~
+# Primitive bricks game
-EXE file
-I built it in the distant past with Visual Basic 6 - Free software!
+I built it in the distant past with Visual Basic 6 - EXE file, Free software!